A-GHOSH-dev/IEEE-WIE-Tasks-and-Projects/README.md

 2. Being a Microsoft Learn Student Ambassador, we can plan to collaborate with Microsoft Learn for few events.
 We can receive sponsorship as well from them.

 3. We will conduct our Hackathon Hackode successfully.

+4. Collaborating with Women Who Code/ Girl Code It.

+5. OutReach Division of WIE where our cc members teach computer science related subjects and coding etc to NGO students and children/ women.

+6. Collaborating with Coding Ninjas as I am Ninja Entreupreneur.
+They can help as sponsors as well.